Italy's Treasury pushing for CEO change at Monte dei Paschi - sources | MarketScreener

 Deemed too big to be wound down by regulators, MPS has been for years at the fore of Italy's banking crisis.

-(Reporting by Giuseppe Fonte in Rome and Valentina Za in Milan; Editing by Daniel Wallis)
+(Reporting by Giuseppe Fonte in Rome and Valentina Za in Milan; Editing by Daniel Wallis and Louise Heavens)